hzget/hzget.github.io/ml_tech/algorithms/principle_of_training.md

    There're a few variants of Gradient Descent:
    Batch GD,Mini-batch GD and Stochastic GD (SGD).

+We'll take the Linear Regression model as an example of how to train the model via these two method.

 ## Close-Form Solution

 If it is a Linear Regression model, we can get params via the following method.

-To minimize the cost function MSE, we need to find the value of $$\theta$$ that makes

 $$min\|X{\theta}-y\|^2$$